 Birth Control Behavioral Methods (cont.)

-NFP has advantages and disadvantages:
+FAM has advantages and disadvantages.

 Francisco Talavera, PharmD, PhD